 Input data

 The SSB and R time series were generally longer for the NE Atlantic stocks in comparison to the available data for the NW Atlantic stocks, attributable in part to earlier start time of the NE series (Table 1).
 The year SSB reached its minimum observed level did not show any particular pattern with the possible exception of three regions (Iceland, Barents Sea, and North Sea) where minima occurred prior to the 1990s (with the exception of North Sea cod).
 There was no pattern in the year of maximum SSB which ranged as early as 1955 for Icelandic cod to 2013 for cod and haddock in the Barents Sea and 2018 for Irish Sea haddock.
-Variability in SSB, based on the ratio of the maximum to minimum observed values in the time series, was lowest among the NE Atlantic haddock stocks (range: 4.4 – 10.7), followed by NE cod stocks (range: 6.3 – 20.9), NW Atlantic haddock stocks (range: 3.1 – 25.2) and NW cod stocks (range: 10 - 39). (ref needed) have argued that poor fits of theoretical stock and recruitment relationships often arise due to the low dynamic range of observations so one might expect that relatively stronger S-R relationships will be evident among the NW Atlantic stocks.
+Variability in SSB, based on the ratio of the maximum to minimum observed values in the time series, was lowest among the NE Atlantic haddock stocks (range: 4.4 – 10.7), followed by NE cod stocks (range: 6.3 – 20.9), NW Atlantic haddock stocks (range: 3.1 – 25.2) and NW cod stocks (range: 10 - 39).
+Myers and Barrowman (1996) have argued that poor fits of theoretical stock and recruitment relationships often arise due to the low dynamic range of observations so one might expect that relatively stronger S-R relationships will be evident among the NW Atlantic stocks.
 The Ricker models explained only 27% of the variance between recruits and SSB on average, with no significant difference observed between the species, regions, or period (Table 2).

 In nearly every region, the standard deviation of the log10 transformed recruitment series was higher for haddock than for cod (Table 1) suggesting the patterns were robust to the varying time series length and range of variation in SSB.
 The pattern is also broadly supportive of the finding by Fogarty et al. (2001) regarding higher recruitment variability among co-occurring stocks of haddock and cod, although no adjustments were made to account for the potential influence of spawning stock biomass differences among the two species with regions.